 Rich foaming cleanser packed with soothing botanicals like cucumber, green tea, and chamomileShop Cleanse

-Instead, look for face washes and skin products with ingredients that will nourish your skin.
-You’d be surprised the difference that certain ingredients can make, like the benefits of chlorophyll for the skin and the power of green tea for acne.
+Look for face washes and skin products with ingredients that will nourish your skin.
+You might be surprised by the difference that certain ingredients can make, like the benefits of chlorophyll for the skin, the benefits of cucumber, and the power of green tea for acne.

 Just like with your face wash itself, you want to avoid alcohol-based toners.
 Instead, use one that will be gentler on your skin, like our Dewy Dew multi-tasking mist that serves as a toner (using mild witch hazel water) and as a setting spray.

 When trying to figure out how to best care for combination skin when it comes to your face-washing routine, keep in mind that using a variety of products designed to target the needs of each area of your skin will yield the best results.
 For example, you want to use astringents for the oily areas and moisturizing creams for the dry regions of your skin.